ip2location/ip2location-io-nodejs/docs/source/index.md

 There is also a Hosted Domain API that allowing users to get the list of hosted domain names by IP address in real time.
 The REST API supports both IPv4 and IPv6 address lookup.

+This module requires API key to function.
+You may sign up for a free API key at https://www.ip2location.io/pricing.

 ## Table of contents
  ```{eval-rst}